 How To Find College Scholarships

 A number of search tools are available for students to find college scholarships.
-For example, Sallie Mae’s free Scholarship Search lets students access more than 5 million scholarships that are worth up to $24 billion.
-To use the search tool, students create a profile and then get matched with scholarships that fit their skills, activities and interests.
+For example, Sallie Mae’s free Scholarship Search lets students access more than 6 million scholarships that are worth up to $30 billion.
+To use the search tool, students create a profile and then get matched with scholarships that fit their skills, activities, and interests.

-Numerous other resources are also available for students who seek scholarship money.
-For example, they can contact financial aid offices of colleges they’re interested in, meet with high school counselors, use the U.S. Department of Labor’s free scholarship search tools, contact professional associations and other organizations related to their fields of interest, or meet with their employers or their parents’ employers.
+The US.
+Department of Labor offers its own free Scholarship Finder tool, as well, but there are many other ways for students to find scholarship money.
+For example, they can contact financial aid offices of colleges they’re interested in, meet with high school counselors, contact professional associations and other organizations related to their fields of interest, or meet with their employers or their parents’ employers.

 How To Apply For Grants